-Graphic: Mercy flight through the storm
+Graphic: flying through a storm

 RFDS pilots sometimes have to battle heavy rain, bushfires and strong winds to get patients to hospital.
 As new mother Claire discovered in Albany, WA, sick newborns can’t wait out a storm for emergency medical treatment.